ContextualAI/lens/README.md

 ## Setup

-1. We reccomend that you get a machine with GPUs and CUDA.
-   A machine with a single GPU or even only a CPU works, although for large datasets you should get several GPUs.
+1. We recommend that you get a machine with GPUs and CUDA.
+A machine with a single GPU or even a CPU works, although for large datasets you should get several GPUs.

 2. Create a python 3.9 conda or virtual environment and then install this repo as a pip package with: